eq19/feed/_drafts/identition_zone.md

 ***109 = 29th prime = (10th prime)th prime***

 [![self repetition](https://github.com/eq19/eq19.github.io/assets/8466209/bde2248a-2feb-4c4b-85fe-f75de640775d)](https://www.eq19.com/exponentiation/#self-repetition)

+This scheme goes to the unification of 11s with 7s to 18s meanwhile the 11th it self behave as residual by the 5th minor hexagon between the ***[30 to 36' cells](https://www.eq19.com/exponentiation/#fundamental-forces)***.

+## Consentric Rings

 By our project, these 37 files are located within _[the wiki of main repository](https://github.com/eq19/eq19.github.io/wiki)_ and organized by [the 18's structure](https://www.eq19.com/addition/#structure-true-prime-pairs) located per the _[18 files of  project gist](https://gist.github.com/eq19)_.